+As expensive as the death penalty is, what is paid for is a broken system that is fraught with error.
 The fallibility of the death penalty system is beyond question.
 As pointed out by Supreme Court Justice O'Connor, "If statistics are any indication, the system may well be allowing some innocent defendants to be executed."
-These statistics indicate that, since reinstatement of the death penalty in 1973, 141 individuals sentenced to death have been exonerated after serving years on death row.
+These statistics indicate that, since reinstatement of the death penalty in 1976, 142 individuals sentenced to death have been exonerated after serving years on death row.
 Many others have had their sentences commuted to life imprisonment because of serious doubts about their guilt.
 Tragically, some have been executed despite serious questions concerning their innocence.
 The death penalty is also applied in a racially and economically discriminatory manner.
-Studies in a number of states, including that of Maryland's Commission on Capital Punishment, released in 2008, have found irrefutably-flawed practices implicating race and economic bias in death sentencing, as well as jurisdictional disparities and significant cost concerns.
-After its careful study of the death penalty in the United States, the United Nations' Human Rights Commission in 1998 issued a report which concludes: "Race, ethnic origin and economic status appear to be key determinants of who will, and who will not, receive a sentence of death."
+Studies in a number of states have found irrefutably-flawed practice implicating race and economic bias in death sentencing, as well as jurisdictional disparities.
+After its careful study of the death penalty in the United States, the United Nations' Human Rights Commission in 1998 issued a report which concludes: "Race, ethnic origin, and economic status appear to be key determinates or who will, and who will not, receive a sentence of death."